Last Updated on September 29, 2025, by David

 Optimal Cleaning Techniques for Terracotta Tiles

-Even with appropriate sealing and preventive actions, terracotta floors require regular upkeep to maintain their innate beauty.
+Even with appropriate sealing and preventive measures, terracotta floors require regular maintenance to preserve their innate beauty.
 The essential aspect is employing the right techniques and products that clean effectively without harming the tile’s porous texture.

 Establishing a Daily and Weekly Maintenance Routine

 In homes throughout Surrey, where outdoor elements frequently infiltrate interiors, daily sweeping or vacuuming is imperative.
-Utilise a soft-bristle broom or a vacuum equipped with a hard floor setting to eliminate dust, grit, and organic debris before it can settle into the tile.
+Use a soft-bristle broom or a vacuum with a hard-floor setting to remove dust, grit, and organic debris before they settle into the tile.

 For weekly cleaning, mop the floor using warm water and a pH-neutral cleaner specifically formulated for natural stone.
 Avoid saturating the floor—damp mopping is the optimal approach.
-Excess water can seep into the tile and result in staining or mould growth, particularly in older or inadequately sealed installations.
+Excess water can seep into the tile, leading to staining or mould growth, particularly in older or inadequately sealed installations.

 Choosing the Right Cleaning Products